 The virus has not gone away.
 It is very much in our midst and it is equally highly infectious and transmissible even now.
 But we need to prevent its fast spread because the quick transmission will encourage the creation of mutations.
 We are slowly upping the percentage of people who are completely vaccinated.
-A good number of people are adhering to social measures required to curtail the spread.
-So we are seeing a lower number of cases across the country, except in some states.
-Vaccines are extremely effective in preventing serious disease and deaths due to the virus, including the Delta variant, but it is a fact that they are not able to give more than 90 per cent protection against picking up the infection.
+A good number of people are adhering to the social measures required to curtail the spread.
+So we are actually seeing a lower number of cases across the country, except in some states where it is still very high.
+Vaccines are extremely effective in preventing serious disease and deaths due to the virus, including the delta variant, but it is a fact that they are not able to give more than 90 per cent protection against picking up the infection.
 Hence, following Covid appropriate behaviour is still recommended.

 How long can the vaccines protect us?

 At least for six months.
 The big manufacturers are actually looking at studies to see when we can give boosters.
 In high-income countries, the delivery of boosters is happening because of the wide availability of vaccines and shots.
 So the m-RNA vaccine manufacturers have begun to recommend boosters for individuals who are immunosuppressed, more vulnerable to developing serious forms of disease and whose immunity is sub-optimal.
 As of now, we know that a very small proportion of the world has actually got vaccinated.
 So the data is still evolving for us to know exactly how long a vaccine can protect us.
 More real-world data is awaited, but we know approximate six-month protection is definitely there.

 Are the recommendations for booster shots propaganda by vaccine companies?